 To make your experience with Colorado Ballet more enjoyable, we’ve compiled some important facts that are good to know whether you are attending the theatre or considering a purchase.
 Read below to learn more about how to make the best of your Colorado Ballet experience.

 Tickets to individual performances are available at http://tickets.coloradoballet.org/single/EventListing.aspx.
-Single tickets for the 2013-2014 season will go on sale on July 15, 2013.
+Single tickets will be on sale for the 2014-2015 season on July 15, 2014.

 Three of Colorado Ballet's performances are held at the Ellie Caulkins Opera House, located at the Denver Performing Arts Complex (14th & Curtis).